Updated on February 27th, 2023 by Samuel Smith

-Gladstone Land has an attractive dividend yield of 4.4%, which is more than double the average yield of the S&P 500 Index.
-In addition, the trust pays its dividends each month, rather than each quarter, and the yield is still meaningfully higher than what the S&P 500 offers.
+Gladstone Land has a dividend yield of 3.2%, which is not the highest yield around, especially for a REIT.
+On the positive side, the trust pays its dividends each month, rather than each quarter, and the yield is still meaningfully higher than what the S&P 500 offers.

-This article will discuss the trust’s prospects and why it could be a valuable stock for diversification and dividend income.
+This article will discuss the trust’s prospects and why it could be a valuable stock for diversification.

 Gladstone Land’s investment focus is primarily on fresh produce, which it believes is the group with superior long-term fundamentals.

 Commodities tend to yield less for farmers, so lessors of the farmland also tend to earn less.
 Focusing on the best plots of land that are used for the most profitable crops is an advantage for Gladstone Land.

 U.S. farmland has proven to be a very strong investment over many years, characterized by stronger returns and lower volatility than other real estate investments, and the S&P 500 Index.